deepak12singh/n8n-docker/README.md

 ### 📄 Sample `.env` Configuration

-This configuration is the same for both Method 1 and Method 2.
+This configuration applies to both Method 1 and Method 2. **You must change these values to fit your setup.**

 ```dotenv
 # Domain and SSL